aiidateam/acwf-verification-scripts/README.md

-# commonwf-oxides-scripts
+# acwf-verification-scripts
-Scripts to facilitate the common-workflow project on oxides
+Scripts to facilitate the AiiDA common workflows (ACWF) sub-project focusing on verification (unaries and oxides)

 ## Content of the folders